 may be at greater risk for some complications.
 Smokers may also have an increased

 risk.
 Ask your healthcare provider about the risks that most apply to you.

 How do I get ready for a femur fracture open reduction and internal fixation?

 ORIF often takes place as an urgent procedure.
 Before your procedure, a healthcare

-provider will ask about your medical history and give you a physical exam.
-You’ll
+provider will ask about your health history and give you a physical exam.
+You’ll need

-need imaging of your femur, probably with an X-ray or CT scan.
-Tell your healthcare
+imaging of your femur, probably with an X-ray or CT scan.
+Tell your healthcare provider

-provider about all the medicines you take, including over-the-counter medicines like
+about all the medicines you take, including over-the-counter medicines such as aspirin.

-aspirin.
-Also, let him or her know the last time you ate.
+Also, let them know the last time you ate.

 In some cases, your healthcare provider might do your ORIF as a planned procedure.